gp20ir/TestRegDotnetBar/README.md

  C: \ Windows \ assembly \ GAC_MSIL \ DevComponents.DotNetBar2 \ 14.1.0.37__yyyyyyyyyyy
  "If you do not find the folders in the path, open the path above by Windows Run to access the folders"

-# Designer, programmer, cracker and hacker
+# Designer, Programmer, Cracker and Hacker

  Saeid Azizi Computer Technology Engineer